 2. The creation of a national digital library endowment as a partial funding solution.
-Per capita, U.S. public libraries spend only about $4.20 per year on books and other content, according to the Institute of Museum and Library Services (scroll down to the original Page 70 in this PDF).
+Per capita, U.S. public libraries were spending only about $4.20 per year on books and other content as of 2010, according to the Institute of Museum and Library Services (scroll down to the original Page 70 in this PDF).
 That’s the price of a slightly upscale hamburger.
 Many academic libraries also have had to cut back.

 The national digital library endowment could not only help pay for digital content for public and academic libraries, but also help meet other needs, such as for school librarians.
 Do not count on the Gates Foundation.
 Just a speck of its fortune these days goes for public libraries compared to other praiseworthy causes such as malaria prevention in developing countries.
 Besides, while bigger library donations from Bill Gates would be wonderful, should these civic institutions rely so heavily on just one man and his circle?
 Ideally Gates will encourage the creation of the endowment, to which he and other billionaires, including some signers of his Giving Pledge, could donate while serving as valued advisors.

 3. Two separate but tightly intertwined digital systems, one public, one academic.
 The two systems could share a common catalog for optional use, along with an abundance of shared content as well as a joint technical-services and infrastructure organization and overlapping board members.
 Access to both systems would be universal.